ataiva-software/chisel/CONTRIBUTING.md

 ## License

-By contributing to Chisel, you agree that your contributions will be licensed under the MIT License.
+By contributing to Forge, you agree that your contributions will be licensed under the MIT License.

 ---

-**Thank you for contributing to Chisel!**
+**Thank you for contributing to Forge!**

 Your contributions help make infrastructure automation better for everyone.